Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Moving-average representation of -valued Gaussian processes with stationary increments

-\begin{proof} This proof is a generalisation of the proof of \cite[Theorem 4.2]{Cheridito} which relies on the integral representation of stationary processes given in \cite{Gladyshev}.
-Let $Y$ be the process defined from $G$ as in Proposition \ref{prop:Masani}.
-Then the result from \cite{Gladyshev} implies that there exists an $\R^d$-valued standard Brownian motion and a kernel $\tilde{\kerG}$ such that
+\begin{proof} This proof is a generalisation of the proof of \cite[Theorem 4.2]{Cheridito} which relies on the integral representation of stationary processes given in \cite{Gladyshev} {(note that a purely nondeterministic process is called ``regular'' in \cite{Gladyshev})}.
+Let $Y$ be the stationary process defined from $G$ as in Proposition \ref{prop:Masani}. {Like $G$, $Y$ is Gaussian and purely nondeterministic.} Then Theorem 2 of \cite{Gladyshev} implies that there exists an $\R^d$-valued process $W$ and a kernel $\tilde{\kerG}$ such that

 and